camerony/VoronCustom/V0.1_NoNut_X_Carriage/README.md

 Give the belts a good tug to double check they are secure.

-Use the 4 M2x6 screws and mount into the rail carriage
+Use the 4 M2x6 screws and mount into the rail carriage.

+Cut the ziptie from the retainer.
+If you need to remove the retainer in the future insert a ziptie and pull out the retainer.

 ## Images
 ### Printed Parts